sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 After the deployment, you can use the outpoint of the deployment tx to track your contract instance.

-## Contract Calling
+## Contract Interacting

-Before calling, you need to create a contract instance with the `contractId`.
+Before interacting with the contract, you need to create a contract instance with the `contractId`.

 ```ts
 const currentInstance = await Scrypt.contractApi.getLatestInstance(